luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 Jupyter is an open-source web-based application that allows users to create and share documents containing live code, equations, visualizations, and narrative text.
 Notebooks consist of cells that can contain code, Markdown text, or raw content.
 Users can execute code cells interactively and see the results immediately within the notebook.
 Jupyter notebooks are widely used for data analysis, scientific computing, research, education, and collaborative projects.
 They enable reproducible research and facilitate the creation of interactive data-driven narratives.

 ### Dataset
-We selected a dataset from Kaggle for the experiment .
+We selected a dataset from Kaggle for the experiment.
 Link to the data can be found [here](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store/data "Kaggle Dataset"). \
 It contains behavior data for 7 months (from October 2019 to April 2020) from a large multi-category online store.
 Each row in the file represents an event.
 All events are related to products and users.
 Each event is like many-to-many relation between products and users.
 The description of the columns is given below.